vlstill/presentations/concur_s2017/pres.md

 QF\_BV1 is \NP-complete

 *   is in \NP{}
-    *   by bit-blasting: since bit-widths are encoded in unary, bit blasting is polynomial
+    *   by bit-blasting: since bit-widths are encoded in unary, bit-blasting is polynomial

 . . .